Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Appendix

 \subsection{Sampling from Linear SCMs for TF Atlas}

 For a learned GRN represented by $\mathbf{W}$ (ensured to be a DAG, or thresholded to enforce acyclicity), we sample from linear structural causal models (SCMs) using the following procedure.
-First, for each parent gene $i$ (master regulator) in the GRN, if not over-expressed, its expression level $X_i$ is sampled from a normal distribution, $X_i \sim \mathcal{N}(\mu, \sigma)$, where $\mu$ and $\sigma$ represent the mean and standard deviation of gene expression levels across all genes and cells in the TF Atlas, respectively.
-If $X_i$ is over-expressed, it is instead sampled from $X_i \sim \mathcal{N}( \mu_{\gamma}, \sigma_{\gamma})$ where $\mu_{\gamma}$ and $\sigma_{\gamma}$ are the mean and standard deviation of gene expression levels in over-expression genes across all over-expressed cells.
+First, for each parent gene $i$ (master regulator) in the GRN, if not overexpressed, its expression level $X_i$ is sampled from a normal distribution, $X_i \sim \mathcal{N}(\mu, \sigma)$, where $\mu$ and $\sigma$ represent the mean and standard deviation of gene expression levels across all genes and cells in the TF Atlas, respectively.
+If $X_i$ is overexpressed, it is instead sampled from $X_i \sim \mathcal{N}( \mu_{\gamma}, \sigma_{\gamma})$ where $\mu_{\gamma}$ and $\sigma_{\gamma}$ are the mean and standard deviation of gene expression levels in overexpression genes across all overexpressed cells.

 Downstream genes are realized in Equation \ref{eq:linear_scm}: